-With back to school coming up, I’m sharing some of my favorite personalized label ideas to help keep you organized, keep you sane, save you money (whoo!) and even keep the peace.
+With back to school coming up, I’m sharing some of my favorite personalized label ideas to help keep you organized, keep you sane, save you money (whoo!) and even keep the peace if you have more than one kid.

 We have what you could call a label-obsessed home.
 Between kids’ gear, clothing, books, uniforms, pantry containers, summer camp stuff, gaming controllers, there is a lot to label!
 I mean of course personalized labels help ensure that any new back to school gear that goes off to school with our kids, actually comes back with them.
 (Sigh.)
 But there’s so much more.

-Especially this year when more parents are concerned about germs.
-The fewer water bottle mix-ups, the better, right?
+Especially these days, when more parents are concerned about germs; the fewer water bottle mix-ups, the better, right?

-Mabel’s Labels are smartly designed, they have a zillion options your kids will like, and they’re offering us all 10% off with code COOLMOMPICKS.They are also remarkably durable and waterproof — even in the laundry or dishwasher — that they actually stay put, like they’re supposed to.
+Mabel’s Labels are smartly designed, they have a zillion options your kids will like, and they’re offering us all great discounts if you order early.They are also remarkably durable and waterproof — even in the laundry or dishwasher — that they actually stay put, like they’re supposed to.
 And not all labels live up to that claim.

 My favorite tips and ideas for personalized labels for kids